astronomer/docs/learn/airflow-kafka.md

 2. Click **Admin** > **Connections** > **+** to create a new connection.

 3. Name your connection `kafka_default` and select the **Apache Kafka** connection type.
 Provide the details for the connection to your Kafka cluster as JSON in the **Extra** field.
 The key-value pairs for your connection depend on what kind of Kafka cluster you are connecting to.
-Most operators in the Kafka Airflow provider mandate that you define the `bootstrap.servers` key and you can find a full list of optional connection parameters in the [librdkafka documentation](https://github.com/confluentinc/librdkafka/blob/master/CONFIGURATION.md).
-If you are connecting to a local Kafka cluster created with the `server.properties` in the info box from the [Prerequisites](#prerequisites) section, use the following configuration:
+Most operators in the Kafka Airflow provider mandate that you define the `bootstrap.servers` key.
+You can find a full list of optional connection parameters in the [librdkafka documentation](https://github.com/confluentinc/librdkafka/blob/master/CONFIGURATION.md).
+If you connect to a local Kafka cluster created with the `server.properties` in the info box from the [Prerequisites](#prerequisites) section, use the following configuration:

     ```json
     {